 I have been procrastinating this blog post for quite some time as this book made a wonderful impact on my writing but if you are a regular follower of my blog, you may have noticed that I am referring to this special writing in some of my previous posts.
 The purpose of procrastination was to allow time to ripen the gained insights.

 Writing Away should be every travellers’ bible: both on their selves and in their backpacks.
 This profound piece of art is not just about how to chronicle our travel experiences but also about the way we behave, feel and perceive the things that are happening to us outside of our comfort zones as unfamiliarity is something that can truly change us and the way we look at the world.
-Its aim is to show how to observe the new environment – and our role in it – and preserve the meaningful aspects in a more conscious approach.
+Its aim is to show how to observe the new environment – and our role in it – and preserve the meaningful aspects with a more conscious approach.
 Having said that, this book has psychological and anthropological meanings: we can learn how to slow our cognitive process down in the moment and learn to preserve the newly gained insights in a way which would not only help to re-experience the written world again but also to provide a profound story for our future generation.

 The author recommends having a blank journal in order to not feel limited between the lines: it helps you to spice your story up with pictures, drawings in order to truly preserve a memory.
 Creating your own creative world without being restricted is the core thing in travel journaling as “an absence of lines leaves room for imagination to take over.”